3 (Quick + Easy) Steps to Remotely Track Your Child’s Phone Location in 2023:

 Can I use a free parental app to track my child’s phone location?

-There are free parental apps out there, but I usually recommend avoiding them since most of them don’t come with location tracking.
+There are free parental apps out there, but I usually recommend avoiding them since most of them don’t have location tracking.
 And the ones that do usually provide buggy tracking that doesn’t work well.
 Plus, I think it’s dangerous to use a free service, as you’ll give it tons of permissions on your child’s app, which could allow it to compromise your kid’s private data.